Climate Migration City Project

 Action

-Casablanca is using the GCF grant to strengthen the city’s climate resilience and promote the socioeconomic inclusion of sub-Saharan African migrants in the city.
+Casablanca used the GCF grant to strengthen the city’s climate resilience and promote the socioeconomic inclusion of sub-Saharan African migrants in the city.

-The project is renovating a historic souk (market) in the heart of Casablanca.
-Improvements are making the souk more climate friendly and accessible for migrant shop owners and their customers.
-The city is implementing energy efficient and sustainable water, electricity, and sewage systems while creating new pedestrian alleys and public-friendly spaces to encourage visitor traffic.
-Renovations also incorporate green spaces and rest areas into the souk.
+The project renovated a historic souk (market) in the heart of Casablanca.
+Improvements made the souk more climate friendly and accessible for migrant shop owners and their customers.
+The city implemented energy efficient and sustainable water, electricity, and sewage systems while creating new pedestrian alleys and public-friendly spaces to encourage visitor traffic.
+Renovations also incorporated green spaces and rest areas into the souk.

-These efforts upgrade a historic market and economic hub for the city’s sub-Saharan African migrant community, making it more welcoming, safe, and green for local merchants and tourists alike.
+These efforts upgraded a historic market and economic hub for the city’s sub-Saharan African migrant community, making it more welcoming, safe, and green for local merchants and tourists alike.

 Impact